 From the digital models, physical replicas were also produced (fig. 2).
 The 3D-prints may serve as teaching material in Assyriology classes.
 Museum visitors can manipulate them for a better appreciation of the ingenuity of Assyrian cuneiform writing.

 Figure 2.
 Colored high-resolution prints of Assyrian cuneiform texts from the site of Tell Sabi Abyad, northern Syria (image: National Museum of Antiquities, Netherlands, Scanning for Syria Project).

-The fact that SfS has received this prestigious European Heritage award / Europa Nostra Award in the research category is without doubt a fantastic recognition for the hard works and dedications from all team members involved, including students, the capabilities of interdisciplinary research and the possibilities it brings for further developments in the cultural heritage field.
-As quoted by the jury, “the method is replicable and can also be applied to other, small size objects and thus offers new methods of digitally analysing and documenting small heritage artefacts – even objects that are incorporated or sealed into other material”.
+The fact that SfS has received this prestigious European Heritage award / Europa Nostra Award in the research category is without doubt a fantastic recognition for the hard work and dedication from all team members involved, including students, the capabilities of interdisciplinary research, and the possibilities it brings for further developments in the cultural heritage field.
+As quoted by the jury: “the method is replicable and can also be applied to other, small size objects and thus offers new methods of digitally analysing and documenting small heritage artefacts – even objects that are incorporated or sealed into other material”.
 The consortium is hopeful that the achievement made in this project would lead to funding for new scholarship.